jotamontecino/nd_selfdriving_project2/README.md

 #### Provide an example of a distortion-corrected image.

 We simply apply the function **undistortImage** (we pass the image and the path to wish to save the undistorted image to have it).
+There is a slight difference (on the bottom corners).

 | Distorted image | Undistorted Image |
 |---|---|
 |![alt text](https://github.com/jotamontecino/nd_selfdriving_project2/blob/master/assets/test_images/test6.jpg)|![alt text](https://github.com/jotamontecino/nd_selfdriving_project2/blob/master/assets/test_images/test6.jpg)|

+#### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.